kareng013/Election_Analysis/README.md

 I then determined the county wth the highst turn out.

 Afterwards, the following items were printed to Terminal:
-    - Total votes
+    -Total votes
-    - Each Candidates total votes
+    -Each Candidates total votes
-    - % of votes
+    -% of votes

 The winner of the election, winning vote count, and winning % of votes were also printed to Terminal.
 A *Text file* was then created to show all the results in an easy to read format.